Spider web: Uses

 Some spiders use their webs for hearing, where the giant webs function as extended and reconfigurable auditory sensors.

-Some species of spider do not use webs for capturing prey directly, instead pouncing from concealment (e.g. trapdoor spiders) or running them down in open chase (e.g. wolf spiders).
+Not all use their webs for capturing prey directly, instead pouncing from concealment (e.g. trapdoor spiders) or running them down in open chase (e.g. wolf spiders).
 The net-casting spider balances the two methods of running and web spinning in its feeding habits.
 This spider weaves a small net which it attaches to its front legs.
 It then lurks in wait for potential prey and, when such prey arrives, lunges forward to wrap its victim in the net, bite and paralyze it.
 Hence, this spider expends less energy catching prey than a primitive hunter such as the wolf spider.
 It also avoids the energy loss of weaving a large orb web.

-Some spiders spin threads of silk to catch the wind and then sail on the wind to a new location.
+Many species also spin threads of silk to catch the wind and then sail on the wind to a new location.

-Some spiders manage to use the signaling-snare technique of a web without spinning a web at all.
+Others manage to use the signaling-snare technique of a web without spinning a web at all.
 Several types of water-dwelling spiders rest their feet on the water's surface in much the same manner as an orb-web user.
 When an insect falls onto the water and is ensnared by surface tension, the spider can detect the vibrations and run out to capture the prey.

+The diving bell spider and Desis marina, an intertidal species, use their web to trap air under water, where they can stay submerged long periods of time.